seanorama/masterclass/security-advanced/README.md

 sudo chown solr:solr /opt/lucidworks-hdpsearch/solr/server/solr-webapp/webapp/banana/app/dashboards/default.json
 # access banana dashboard at http://SolrLeaderNodeIP:6083/solr/banana/index.html
 ```
+  - if you are not able to see the dashboard, make sure you ran previous step on the *Solr leader node*

 - At this point you should be able to:
   - Access Solr webui for ranger_audits collection at http://SolrLeaderNodeIP:6083/solr/#/ranger_audits_shard1_replica1.